 The legislature enacts the Income Tax Act, 1961, to administer and govern income tax in the country, but the Income Tax Rules, 1962, were created to help in the application and enforcement of the law constituted in the Act.
 Moreover, the Income Tax Rules can only be read in conjunction with the Income Tax Act.
 The Income Tax Rules are within the framework of the Income Tax Act are not allowed to override its provisions.

 Taxes are collected by the government in three primary ways:

-- Voluntary payment by taxpayers into designated banks, like advance tax and self-assessment tax.
+- Voluntary Payment by taxpayers into designated banks, like Advance tax & self-assessment tax.

 - Taxes Deducted at Source (TDS) which is deducted from your monthly salary, before you receive it.

 Under the Department of Revenue of the Ministry of Finance, the Income Tax Department (IT Department) handles monitoring the collection of Income Tax, Expenditure Tax, and various other Financial Acts that are passed every year in the Union Budget.
 The Central Board of Direct Taxes (CBDT) regulates the policy and planning of taxes.
 CBDT is also responsible for administering the direct tax laws through the IT Department.
 Besides to the collection of taxes, the IT department is also involved in the prevention and detection of tax avoidance.